codewario/PocketLibraryImages/README.md

-# Analogue OS Library Image Generator
+# Analogue Pocket Library Image Generator

 This is an interactive tool to assist with downloading image libraries from [libretro-thumbnail](https://github.com/libretro-thumbnails/libretro-thumbnails)